hzeller/beagleg/README.md

 If you run into compile problems, make sure to have both, am335x_pru_package and beagleg up-to-date from git; looks like there were some recent changes in the am335x_pru_package.

+## Getting started
+Before you can use beagleg and get meaningful outputs on the GPIO pins, you have to map them.
+For that, just run the beagleg-cape-pinmux.sh script that installs the device overlay.

+    sudo ./beagleg-cape-pinmux.sh

+## Machine control binary
+To control a machine with G-Code, use `send-gcode`.
+This interpreter either takes a filename or a TCP port to listen on.

+    Usage: ./send-gcode [options] [<gcode-filename>]
+    Options:
+      --steps-mm <axis-steps>   : steps/mm, comma separated (Default 160,160,160,40,0, ...).
+      --max-feedrate <rate> (-m): Max. feedrate per axis (mm/s), comma separated (Default: 200,200,90,0, ...).
+      --accel <accel>       (-a): Acceleration per axis (mm/s^2), comma separated (Default 4000,4000,1000,10000,0, ...).
+      --motor-output-mapping    : Motor index (=string pos) mapped to which axis.
+                                  Axis letter or '_' for no mapping.
+(Default: 'XYZEABC') --port <port>         (-p): Listen on this TCP port.
+      --bind-addr <bind-ip> (-b): Bind to this IP (Default: 0.0.0.0).
+      -f <factor>               : Print speed factor (Default 1.0).
+      -n                        : Dryrun; don't send to motors (Default: off).
+      -P                        : Verbose: Print motor commands (Default: off).
+      -S                        : Synchronous: don't queue (Default: off).
+      -R                        : Repeat file forever.
+All comma separated axis values are in the sequence X,Y,Z,E,A,B,C You can either specify --port <port> to listen for commands or give a filename

+The G-Code understands axes X, Y, Z, E, A, B, C and maps them to stepper channels [0..6], which can be changed with the `--motor-output-mapping` flag.
+This flag maps the logical axis (such as 'Y') to a physical location on the cape - the position in the string represents the position of the connector.

+### Examples

+    sudo ./send-gcode -f 10 -m 1000 -R myfile.gcode

+Output the file `myfile.gcode` in 10x the original speed, with a feedrate capped at 1000mm/s.
+Repeat this file forever (say you want to stress-test).

+    sudo ./send-gcode --port 4444

+Listen on TCP port 4444 for incoming connections and execute G-Codes over this line.
+So you could use `telnet beaglebone-hostname 4444` to have an interactive session or send a file with `socat`:

+     cat myfile.gcode | socat -t5 - TCP4:beaglebone-hostname:4444

+Use `socat`, don't use the ancient `nc` (netcat) - its buffering seems to be broken so that it can get stuck.
+With `socat`, it should be possible to connect to a pseudo-terminal in case your printer-software only talks to a terminal (haven't tried that yet, please let me know if it works).

+Note, there can only be one open TCP connection at any given time.

+### Configuration tip
+For a particular machine, you might have some settings you always want to use, and maybe add some comments.
+So create a file that contains all the command line options

+    $ cat type-a.config
+    # Configuration for Type-A machine series 1, Motors @ 28V
+    --steps-mm 75.075,150.14,800   # x has half the steps than y --max-feedrate 900,900,90
+    --accel 18000,8000,1500
+    --motor-output-mapping X_ZEY   # y on the double-connector

+Now, you can invoke `send-gcode` like this

+    sudo ./send-gcode $(sed 's/#.*//g' type-a.config) --port 4444

+or, simpler, if you don't have any comments in the configuration file:

+    sudo ./send-gcode $(cat type-a.config) --port 4444

+The `sed` command dumps the configuration, but removes the comment characters.

+## Pinout

+These are the GPIO bits associated with the motor outputs.
+The actual physical pins are all over the place on the Beaglebone Black extension headers P8 and P9, see table below.

+Before we can use all pins, we need to tell the Beaglebone Black pin multiplexer which we're going to use for GPIO.
+For that, we need to install a device tree overlay.
+Just run the script beagleg-cape-pinmux.sh as root

+    sudo ./beagleg-cape-pinmux.sh

+Now, all pins are mapped to be used by beagleg.
+This is the pinout

+       Driver channel |  0     1     2     3     4      5     6     7
+    Step     : GPIO-0 |  2,    3,    4,    5,    7,    14,   15,   20
+           BBB Header |P9-22 P9-21 P9-18 P9-17 P9-42A P9-26 P9-24 P9-41A
+                      |
+    Direction: GPIO-1 | 12,   13,   14,   15,    16,    17,  18,   19
+           BBB Header |P8-12 P8-11 P8-16 P8-15 P9-15 P9-23  P9-14 P9-16

+Motor enable for all motors is on `GPIO-1`, bit 28, P9-12 (The mapping right now was done because these are consecutive GPIO pins that can be used, but the mapping to P9-42A (P11-22) and P9-41A (P11-21) should probably move to an unambiguated pin)

+The mapping from axis to driver channel happens in two steps, see documentation in struct MachineControlConfig about the configuration options 'channel_layout' and 'logic_layout'.
+The first controls the mapping of driver channels to connector positions on the cape, the second the logical mapping of g-code axes (such as 'X' or 'Y') to the connector position.
+The 'channel_layout' is configured internally (and dependent on the cape hardware), the logical layout can be set with the `--motor-output-mapping` flag.

+In the following bumps cape, the Y axis is on the very right (here I need two connectors for two motors), X axis on the very left, second slot empty, third is 'Z' and fourth (second-last) is E. That mapping is configured with

+        send-gcode --motor-output-mapping "X_ZEY"

+![bumps-cape][Bumps output mapping].

+For your electrical interface: note this is 3.3V level (and assume not more than ~4mA).
+The RAMPS driver board for instance only works if you power the 5V input with 3.3V, so that the Pololu inputs detect the logic level properly.

+This is an early experimental manual cape interfacing to a RAMPS adapter.
+![Manual Cape][manual-cape]

+This allows to plug in a RAMPS driver.
+At the middle/bottom of the test board you see a headpone connector: many of the early experiments didn't have yet a stepper motor installed, but just listening to the step-frequency.

+## G-Code stats binary
+There is a binary `gcode-print-stats` to extract information from the G-Code file e.g. estimated print-time, Object height (=maximum Z-axis), filament length.

+    Usage: ./gcode-print-stats [options] <gcode-file> [<gcode-file> ..]
+    Options:
+            -m <max-feedrate> : Maximum feedrate in mm/s -f <factor>       : Speedup-factor for print
+    Use filename '-' for stdin.

+The output is in column form, so you can use standard tools to process them.
+For instance, from a bunch of gcode files, find the one that takes the longest time

+    ./gcode-print-stats *.gcode | sort -k2 -n

 ## License
 BeagleG is free software: you can redistribute it and/or modify